“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 1. Is the company profile completed?

-When you search drinking paper straw machine, you will also find that many store names end with tech or machinery, so you could go inside to view their product categories to make a brief judgment.
+When you search “drinking paper straw machine”, you will also find that many store names end with tech or machinery, so you could go inside to view their product categories to make a brief judgment.

-3. The company’s display page
+3. Is the company’s display page information detailed?

 Many sellers display related photos about their office, photos of exhibitors, photos of certification, and so on.
 You may say the photos could be done by Photoshop.
 I have to say that people cheating with these kinds of photos are few and far between.
 Suppliers are deemed more reliable if they can provide photos that show themselves in the factory, at a production line, or in small videos.